masih84/CarND-Capstone/README.md

 I started by following the walkthrough videos and wrote the program to work.
 Then, I spent most of my time on making object detection working and installing all required environments.
 One of the hardest tasks for this project was getting the environment setup.

 Also running the Ros on Virtual machine with no GPU support made the object detection very slow.
 Also, running the simulation in the Windows was becoming very slow when turning on the Camera.
 I saw some suggestion such as processing image every 10 cycles and only near traffic lights.
 These suggestions have improved the speed but still, it was far from perfect.
+To simplify, the final output will be Red, yellow, Green or Unknown.
+The logic is modified such that if the traffic light is unknown, it assumes the previous state is correct.
+Also, both yellow and red color would lead to stopping the car at the stop line.

 Overall, this was the most challenging project in this program, and I learned a lot but finishing this.
 Unfortunately, I could not do this project as a team since I was busy with my day job and could spend time working the project on weekends.
 However, doing all parts by myself give the opportunity of understanding the details in depth.